Student Research Opportunities

-Research opportunities are available by arrangement with various research groups through two routes: research credits and as an internship opportunity.
+Research opportunities are available through credits or an internship opportunity.

 Another option is to apply for summer research programs, such as the Research Experience for Undergraduates (REU) supported by the National Science Foundation (NSF) or other agency.
 Students are typically granted stipends and assistance with housing and travel.
 Students supported with NSF funds must be citizens or permanent residents of the United States or its possessions.

 For other summer undergraduate research placements in over 800 programs see Pathways to Science.